 - Morph Garden – The caterpillars in this garden are huge!

 - Butterfly Garden – This garden is shaped like its favorite resident.

-Catch a Major League Baseball game at the beautiful Great American Ball Park through the beginning of October.
-Seats start at just $5.
+Catch a Major League Baseball game at the beautiful Great American Ball Park from late March through the beginning of October.
+Tickets start at less than $10.
 Check out the game promotions here.

 Options a short drive from Cincinnati:

 Learn to climb trees and then play up in the top with a 1.5 hour guided introductory tree climb.
-All equipment and instruction included. $40 per climber.
+All equipment and instruction included.
+From $59 per climber.
 (20 min SE of Cincy)